AlayaNetwork/alaya-truffle/docs/source/getting-started/interacting-with-your-contracts.md

 ### Transactions

 `Transactions` fundamentally change the state of the network.
-A `transaction` can be as simple as sending Ether to another account, or as complicated as executing a contract function or adding a new contract to the network.
-The defining characteristic of a `transaction` is that it writes (or changes) data. `Transactions` cost Ether to run, known as "gas", and `transactions` take time to process.
+A `transaction` can be as simple as sending Lat to another account, or as complicated as executing a contract function or adding a new contract to the network.
+The defining characteristic of a `transaction` is that it writes (or changes) data. `Transactions` cost Lat to run, known as "gas", and `transactions` take time to process.
 When you execute a contract's function via a `transaction`, you cannot receive that function's return value because the `transaction` isn't processed immediately.
 In general, functions meant to be executed via a `transaction` will not return a value; they will return a `transaction` id instead.
 So in summary, `transactions`:

-* Cost gas (Ether)
+* Cost gas (Lat)
 * Change the state of the network
 * Aren't processed immediately
 * Won't expose a return value (only a transaction id).